gobeyondidentity/developer-docs/docs/workflows/realms.md

 ## Create a Realm with the Admin Console

 Creating a realm from the Beyond Identity Admin Console is easy.
 Tap on drop down with your Beyond Identity Admin realm and choose "Create a realm".
-Enter the realms name and top on "Create realm".
+Enter the realm's name and top on "Create realm".
 Your realm has been created and you can tap the button to switch to your newly create realm.

 <div style={{position: 'relative', paddingBottom: 'calc(73% + 20px)', height: '0'}}>
 	<iframe src='https://demo.arcade.software/eyWvI91g13J7qj5vmCfD?embed&forceNoOpeningAnimation=true' frameBorder="0" style={{position: 'absolute', top: '0', left: '0', width: '100%', height: '100%'}}>